chris-haste/fastapi-logger/docs/stories/story-2.1.md

 - ✅ **UUID Generation**: Efficient UUID-v4 generation for correlation IDs

 The implementation fully satisfies all acceptance criteria and is production-ready with comprehensive test coverage.

+**Note:** This story was enhanced in Story 6.1 to use configurable trace headers.
+The default header is now `X-Request-ID` instead of `X-Trace-Id` for better industry standards alignment, and comprehensive request metadata capture was added.